dafitt/dotfiles/README.md

-# My daily driver's Snowfall🌨️🍂 NixOS❄️ desktop flake
+# My daily driver's NixOS❄️ desktop flake

 ![Hyprland-ricing](https://github.com/dafitt/dotfiles/assets/50248238/380705a7-4bd5-4431-81fe-ab04195e19f0)

 My dotfiles are not perfekt, but they strive to be:

-- fully declarative 📝
 - highly structured 🧱
 - modular 🎛️
 - a consistent look'n'feel ✨